DatabaseTB-500 / TB4

 Safety Overview

 The most informative human safety data for TB4 comes from a dedicated Phase 1 randomized controlled safety trial: 40 healthy adults received intravenously-administered doses ranging from 42 to 1,260 mg.
-The compound appeared well tolerated across this dose range with minimal risk for toxicity.
-Twenty-three non-clinical studies have additionally demonstrated safety for its current and planned uses.
-Rare adverse reactions reported include redness and pain at the injection site.
+The compound appeared well tolerated across this entire dose range with no dose-limiting toxicities observed.

 BOTTOM LINE ASSESSMENT

-TB-500 as the synthetic fragment has no human clinical trial data of its own, and the de-listing by the FDA in 2024 and WADA prohibition complicate access and research legitimacy.
-The defining tension in this profile is the enormous gap between the most sought-after application (musculoskeletal and tendon repair in sports medicine) and the near-total absence of human evidence for it.
+The defining tension in this profile remains unchanged: the enormous gap between the most sought-after application (musculoskeletal and tendon repair in sports medicine) and the near-total absence of human evidence for it.
+A well-designed Phase 1/2 musculoskeletal trial would be the single most transformative data event for TB4/TB-500's clinical standing.

 For research and educational purposes only · Not medical advice · Consult a qualified physician before any human use